lino-framework/book/docs/dev/plugins.rst

 template files, javascript snippets, and metadata.
 None of these components are mandatory.

-The **metadata** about a plugin includes plugin attributes, menu commands, dependencies and is specified by defining a subclass of :class:`Plugin <lino.core.plugin.Plugin>` in the :xfile:`__init__.py` file of your plugin.
+The **metadata** about a plugin (configuration values, menu commands, dependencies, ...) is specified by defining a subclass of :class:`Plugin <lino.core.plugin.Plugin>` in the :xfile:`__init__.py` file of your plugin.